laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-improvements.md

   Pushed container 'dotnetsdk70200:1.0.0' to Docker daemon
 ```

-The following registries have been explicitly tested with .NET SDK: Azure Container Registry, GitLab Container Registry, Google Cloud Artifact Registry, Quay.io, AWS Elastic Container Registry, GitHub Package Registry, and Docker Hub.
+.NET SDK has been tested against the following registries: Azure Container Registry, GitLab Container Registry, Google Cloud Artifact Registry, Quay.io, AWS Elastic Container Registry, GitHub Package Registry, and Docker Hub.

 {% alert warning %}
 Currently, the .NET SDK 7.0.200 has an issue to upload the image to GitHub Container registry.
 The issue is tracked on [GitHub issue #292](https://github.com/dotnet/sdk-container-builds/issues/292)
 {% endalert %}

-For sure you would need to authenticate to the container registry before publishing.
-Docker has established a pattern with this via the docker login command, which is a way of interacting with a Docker config file that contains rules for authenticating with specific registries.
-This should ensure that this package works seamlessly with any registry you can `docker pull` from and `docker push`.
+You would need to authenticate to the container registry before publishing.
+Docker has established a pattern via the docker login command.
+It is a way of interacting with a Docker config file containing rules for authenticating with specific registries.
+It should ensure that this package works seamlessly with any registry you can `docker pull` from and `docker push`.

 You can read more about this part in the [Authenticating to container registries documentation](https://github.com/dotnet/sdk-container-builds/blob/main/docs/RegistryAuthentication.md#authenticating-to-container-registries).

 # Specifying a base image

 By default, the SDK will infer the best base image to use.
-It can use values of properties of your project like `TargetFramework`, or verify if the application is self contained or an ASP.NET Core application.
+It can use values of properties of your project like `TargetFramework` or verify if the application is self-contained or an ASP.NET Core application.
 You can read about this [here](https://github.com/dotnet/sdk-container-builds/blob/main/docs/ContainerCustomization.md#containerbaseimage).

 Nevertheless, you can override the default base image by adding the `ContainerBaseImage` property to your `.csproj` or `.pubxml` file: